 You’ve probably heard the term, “meth mouth.”
-People use the phrase to refer to the meth effects on teeth.
+People use the phrase to refer to meth’s effects on teeth.

 Meth is devastating to the health of teeth, according to the Journal of the American Dental Association.
 It can lead to a wide range of dental issues such as severe tooth decay, gum disease, and the breakdown of bone structure in the mouth.
 In many cases, long-time meth users are missing at least six or more teeth, which fall out due to cavities or rotting gums.
 But for some users, that’s just the beginning.
 If they survive a meth addiction, they may require reconstructive oral surgery with a completely new set of dentures or crowns.
 Let’s take a closer look at the meth effects on teeth.

 Other than gum disease and tooth decay, several other things can go wrong if a person continues taking meth, such as: